CianMRoche/AstroWiki/Cosmology/Cosmology - Questions.md

 4. $\Omega_\Lambda$
    Seems we define it as $\Omega_\Lambda = 1-\Omega_k - \Omega_M - \Omega_r$ but I thought the fact that they all sum to 1 was confusing?
 Not sure.
 If we assume $\Omega_k = 0$ can use location of first peak to get $H_0$ .
 This one is unclear.

+5. $\Omega_r$
+   Actually doesnt show up here, but if we know $H_0$ then we can calculate this directly from the CMB temperature since we know how radiation energy density scales with $T$.

 ## 130
 **Write down the Jeans equation for a disturbance propagating in a self-gravitating medium.
 From this show how to find the critical wavenumber for propagating modes.
 What is the Jeans mass?**